Gascon History, Family Crest & Coats of Arms

 Early History of the Gascon family

-Another 147 words (10 lines of text) covering the years 1535 and 1577 are included under the topic Early Gascon History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gascon research.
+Another 93 words (7 lines of text) covering the years 1535 and 1577 are included under the topic Early Gascon History in all our PDF Extended History products and printed products wherever possible.

 Gascon Spelling Variations

 The many different spellings of French surnames can be partially explained by the use of local dialects and by the influence of other languages during the early development of the French language.
 As a result of these linguistic and cultural influences, the name Gascon is distinguished by a number of regional variations.
 The many spelling variations of the name include Gascoing, Gascoign, Gascoigne, Gascon, Gascoin, Gascogne, Gasco, Gascouin, Gasciogne, Gascoyne, La Gascogne, Lagascogne, La Gascoigne, Lagascoigne, Cascoigne and many more.

 Early Notables of the Gascon family (pre 1700)

 Notable amongst the family at this time was Sir William Gascoigne (1350?-1419), English judge, eldest son of William Gascoigne, by Agnes, daughter of Nicholas Frank, was born at Gawthorpe, Yorkshire.